5 Signs a Computer Networking Degree is Right for You

 As business needs for connectivity, data management and network security grow, so will the demand for skilled computer networking professionals.
 In fact, the U.S Department of Labor predicts that employment for network administrators and network architects will increase by as much as 6 percent by 2024.

 Diverse career pathways and opportunities for advancement make computer networking attractive to students interested in technology careers.
+Learn more about jobs in computer networking and possible career paths you may choose with a networking degree.

 Here are five signs a computer networking career might be a good fit: